Studio-Link/LGX-BeagleBoneBlack-Enclosure/README.md

 - IGS, STEP, and SLDPRT/SLDASM files of each part and assembly.
 All parts updated to latest revision!

 - STL files for 3D printing and such.
-Notes: 1) You will still need screws for the case.
+3D Printing Notes: 1) You will still need screws for the case.
 2) Currently the standoffs embedded in the bottom half of the chassis are seperate parts, which may present a problem for affixing the Beaglebone.
-An update will make these files more accessible to 3D printng soon.
+An update will make these files more accessible to 3D printing soon.

 The BeagleBone Black Enclosure is available at www.logicsupply.com/products/bb100